Cleaning in working class houses in the 1900s

 There were no curtains at windows, only the wooden Venetian blinds.

-The venetian blinds were made of wooden slats which were heavy and not flexible.
-So when they were washed, each slat had to be removed separately and washed individually.
+The venetian blinds were made of wooden slats which were heavy and rigid So when they were washed, each slat had to be removed separately and washed individually.
 The copper would seldom have been lit specially, so it was a job which had to be fitted round other jobs that needed hot water, like the Monday wash.
-Once washed, the slats had to be dried and polished with a clean duster.
+Once washed, the slats had to be dried and polished with a clean duster, then replaced into the cords.

 Like so much of the other cleaning, washing up was done with hot water, Sunlight soap and a few soda crystals in an enamel bowl.
 The soda prevented scum forming, but the cups and forks in particular needed a good rinse to wash off the soda, which had a horrible taste.

 The washing up was done at the scullery sink.
-There was a wooden draining board.
+There was a wooden draining board and a wooden plate rack.

 There were no non-stick saucepans or cooking pots and no rubber gloves.
 Women used dishcloths and wire-wool for washing up.